owenduffy/get/README.md

 Hit reset and then ground D3 for 5s.

 # Calibration
 There are a lot of ways to go about calibration and scaling of the output, and the code has been written to be flexible.
-Here is a simple example.

-Lets say the tank holds 15,000l when full, is 3m deep, and we are using a 4m 4-20mA sensor, and lets say you want to display litres in the tank.

-## Gather calibration raw values

-Start by configuring the device to connect to the display service, wet meas_intercept=0 and meas_slope=1.

-Set the sensor to some depth (eg minimum), write down the input value (in intended display units) (A) displayed quantity (B).

-Set the sensor to some other depth (well away from the first), write down the input value (in intended display units) (C) displayed quantity (D).

-Set the sensor to some other depth (well away from the last), write down the displayed value (C) and that depth (in intended display units) (D).

-In our example, A=0, B=199, C=12,000, D=474.

-It is possible with this scheme to offset the base of the displayed value, and to scale the displayed value to end-user units, and the calibration process offsets errors in the sensor, ESP8266 a0 voltage divider and MCU voltage reference.

-## Calculate calibration constants

-meas_slope=(C-A)/(D-B)=43.636 (use at least four significant digits)

-meas_intercept=((A+C)-meas_slope*(B+D))/2=-8684.6

-set meas_fmt to %0.0f for 0 decimal point precision (%0.2f for 2 decimal points precision... got it).

-## Set calibration constants

-Start configuring the device to connect to the display service, and set meas_intercept meas_slope, and meas_fmt to the new calculated values.

 Useful calculator tool: [4-20mA calibration constants calculator](http://owenduffy.net/calc/4-20cal.htm)